-- It is the responsibility of the governors to monitor overall attendance. - The Governing Body also has the responsibility for this policy, and for seeing that it is carried out. - The Governors will therefore examine closely the information provided to them, and seek to ensure that the school's attendance figures are as high as they should be. - The school will keep accurate attendance records on file for a minimum period of three years. - Class teachers will be responsible for monitoring attendance in their class.
+- It is the responsibility of the governors to monitor overall attendance. - The Governing Body also has the responsibility for this policy, and for seeing that it is carried out. - The Governors will therefore examine closely the information provided to them, and seek to ensure that the school's attendance figures are as high as they should be. - The school will keep accurate attendance records in line with the School's Records Management Policy. - Class teachers will be responsible for monitoring attendance in their class.
 If they become aware of an unexpected pupil absence during the course of the school day, they will contact the school office immediately.
 If there is a longer-term general worry about the attendance of a particular child, this will be reported to the Headteacher, who will contact the parents or guardians.